French Quarter Festival unveils lineup for 40th anniversary - NewsBreak

 French Quarter Festival unveils lineup for 40th anniversary

-NEW ORLEANS (AP) — Organizers on Tuesday announced a lineup of more than 270 acts for New Orleans’ 40th annual French Quarter Festival, billed as Louisiana’s largest free showcase of music, food and culture.
+Organizers on Tuesday announced a lineup of more than 270 acts for New Orleans ' 40th annual French Quarter Festival, billed as Louisiana 's largest free showcase of music, food and culture.

 Artists scheduled to perform at the April 13-16 event include Irma Thomas, Ani DiFranco, Tank and the Bangas, blues guitarist Samantha Fish and a collaboration between the Soul Rebels and bounce rap artist Big Freedia, organizers said.